 - Confidential data — Loss of this information may “adversely affect individuals or the business of Boston University.”
 This category includes information covered by regulations like the Gramm-Leach-Bliley Act (GLBA) and FERPA (which requires protection of the records of current and former students); personally identifiable information (PII) that is not restricted data and employment

 - Internal data — This includes any information that is potentially sensitive and is not intended to be shared with the public, such as memos, correspondence and contact lists.

 - Public data — This is information that may be disclosed to any person regardless of their affiliation with the university, such as press releases, directory information that is not subject to the Family Educational Rights and Privacy Act (FERPA), course and educational catalogs, and application

 As soon as you have written a good data classification policy and specified handling guidelines, you need to make sure your policy really works and you have necessary controls to ensure information security.
 The next step will be tagging your data based on its levels of sensitivity and ownership.
 To launch this process, you will have to decide whether you will do it manually, or opt for automated data classification solution.

 Each method has its benefits and challenges.
 If you choose to perform data classification manually, you will have to give employees extra training to improve consistency of their work.
-If you choose an automated system, you will have to seek for financial support from senior management and allocate responsibilities for managing the software.
+If you choose an automated system, you will have to seek for financial support from senior management and allocate responsibilities for managing and allocate responsibilities for managing the software.